 I also pass kilometer 6.000.
 For those who would like to do the Pélurinage one day, you can go to Mulhouse (which will soon be renamed Millhouse): I haven’t really been there, but if you look at the map from far enough, you could almost think so.
 In a slightly megalomaniacal impulse, I intended to stage myself, I had even prepared a little speech that I intended to proclaim in front of Jay and Bob on a hill overlooking the Alsatian vineyard and which would have ended with: « From the top of these hills , 6,000 kilometers contemplate you… ”.
 In the end I don’t overlook anything at all, it has been raining for 3 hours, I’m soaked and I’m starting to feel cold.
 Maybe for the 7,000 km…

 Fortunately the road is beautiful, in the vineyards, far from the cars.
 The Vosges appear from time to time from the clouds in the distance when the rain stops a little.
 With on their flanks small villages with colorful houses and from time to time a castle topping a summit.

 The road is also long.
 I’ve never been this far in a day and my legs are starting to hurt.
 In addition, I left the flat behind me in the Doubs valley and I feel like I drain my remaining energy every time I have to climb a hill.
 But as always, I finally arrive after 228 kilometers and 9h48 of cycling (thanks for the wind!).
-I wouldn’t do this every day, and luckily I have a week to rest and enjoy Alsace and the family (Nina adopted Jay and Bob very quickly)!
+I wouldn’t do this every day, and luckily I have a week to rest and enjoy Alsace and the family (my niece adopted Jay and Bob very quickly)!